 With this orders list, the Court issued opinions resolving three cases and granted nine cases for oral argument.

-This flurry of grants gives the Court a complete argument calendar for late February and begins to fill a (new) argument week scheduled for late March. (( The Court calendar had an early February argument sitting, but no cases were ever scheduled for that week. ))
+This flurry of grants gives the Court a complete argument calendar for late February and begins to fill a (new) argument week scheduled for late March.1

 , No. 12-0920

 A mineral owner sued the operator for fraud that occurred more than four years before suit, the effects of which continued in the stream of payments to the current day.
 The operator responded with, among other arguments, a limitations defense.
 The mineral owner contended that the discovery rule should have tolled that limitations period because it reasonably relied on the operator's representations.
 The operator contends that any such reliance was unreasonable because Railroad Commission records contained the needed information.

 The opinion discussed whether "reasonable diligence" is one of fact or law, answering that it's ultimately one of fact but that there are categories of evidence — including some public records — that put a party conclusively on notice, thus starting the clock for limitations.

 The Court distinguished those public-record cases because, here, the fraud had also "tainted" the integrity of the public records, with allegedly false information being included in the latest filings.
 Although the defendant contended that comparing these later records with earlier records should have put someone on notice of the fraud, the Court held that would require too much to be "reasonable diligence" as a matter of law.